Homeless Woman Shot Dead By Two Teens 'Hobo Hunting' With Air Rifle: Prosecutors

 Never miss a story — sign up for the Front Page Detectives newsletter.
 Be on the scene the moment news breaks.

 Pershall suffered wounds to the head, torso and leg.
-Investigators were able to locate an air rifle in Innes’ home, KNSD reported.
+Investigators allegedly were able to locate an air rifle in Innes’ home, KNSD reported.

 Become a Front Page Detective